Global Core Electronic Medicinal Product Information (ePI)

 Once you have reviewed the examples:

-1. Validate your ePI — Use the Official FHIR Validator with the ePI IG package to check for compliance with the profiles defined in this guide.
+1. Validate your ePI — Use the Official FHIR Validator with the ePI IG package to check compliance with the profiles defined in this guide.

 2. Build your own — Use the provided examples as a template.
-Start with Type 2 if you are unsure — it offers the best balance of implementability and clinical value.
+Start with Type 2 if you are unsure — it offers the best balance of implementability and value.